 - Seat the rings toward the bottom of the box to account for radial expansion.

 Step 3 — Proper Industrial Packing Maintenance

 Proper flushing and maintenance of the industrial packing’s environment and following the manufacturer’s recommendations are critical.
 Proper flushing cools and cleans the stuffing box.
-The proper flush setup assists in protecting the packing, shaft, and stuffing box from excess heat, product buildup, friction, and wear.
-Flushing starts before opening the suction and discharging the valves to the pump to make sure it occurs as intended.
+The proper flush setup protects the packing, shaft, and stuffing box from excess heat, product buildup, friction, and wear.
+Flushing starts before opening the suction and discharging the valves to the pump to ensure it occurs as intended.
 Start the pump and allow the packing to leak freely at startup.

 Step 4 — Make Changes as Operating Parameters Change

 Process operating parameters may change from those used to specify the packing.
 As things change, the plant team should reevaluate the fiber and fiber treatment used to determine if any changes need to be made.

 Changes that may affect the packing used include:

 - Flow volume

 Step 5 — Monitor Gland Adjustment to Determine Replacement Timing

 When the gland adjustment is exhausted or excess leaking occurs, the team needs to replace the packing.
 During the break-in period, teams must make gradual adjustments, allowing 5 to 10 minutes between each adjustment.
 Taking special care during break-ins will result in longer industrial packing life.